Bala Town F.C.: History

 Bala Town secured European football for the first time in their history after a John Irving goal in the 89th minute was enough to see off Port Talbot Town 2–1 to ensure the Lakesiders a European place.
 Bala Town were drawn against Estonian outfit Levadia Tallinn in the Europa League first qualifying round but after winning the home leg 1–0, they lost 3–1 in the reverse fixture in Tallinn and were eliminated.
 In the 2014–15 season, the Lakesiders finished second, their highest ever league position, thus qualifying for the 2015–16 UEFA Europa League.
 Bala Town missed out the opportunity of playing Turkish giants Trabzonspor in the 2015–16 Europa League after losing on aggregate to FC Differdange 03 after falling victim to an injury time Differdange goal, however Bala maintained a proud record of a 100% win percentage at "home", playing at Rhyl's Belle Vue stadium due to UEFA stadium requirements on both occasions, in Europe.

 After finishing second in the 2015–16 Cymru Premier they followed this success up by winning their first Welsh Cup, beating The New Saints 2–1 in the final ending their 8 trophy winning streak.

 In the 2021–22 season Bala Town secured a runners-up finish for the third time in their history behind champions The New Saints.
 The 2023–24 season then saw Bala secure a third-place finish.

 In June 2025 it was announced that Colin Caton had stepped down as manager after 22 years at the club.
 Before resigning he was the longest serving manager in the Cymru Premier.

+At the end of the 2025–26 season, the club was relegated on the last day of the season to the Cymru North.